Black Bean Brownies – no one will ever know!

 Never thought I’d utter those words, but it’s true.

-Puree the little suckers and they help make the most moist and delicious brownies — with added protein!
+Puree these little gems and they help make the most moist and delicious brownies — with no eggs, oil, or butter, plus you get added protein!
 Can’t get much better than that, right?

 Black bean brownies may sound extremely unappealing, but I can assure you they are phenomenal.
 You will not notice the black beans in these, I promise.